chacook/vscs/README.md

 # VSCS - Very simple cache server

-A 100 lines of code in memory key-value distributed cache.
+An in memory key-value distributed cache in 100 lines of code.

 ## To run
 1. Run `python3 vscs.py`.